 That said, it would seem hard to see them not accepting funding when they are ready to attach the wings which is their stated objective.

 Enjoy this site, including our article on the next tab, and some of the pictures from our 2014 and 2017 behind the scenese visits to the restoration hanger.
 Terry Coakley paid for some of the conservation work done in 2017 and had pledged previously to pay for the anticipated stand to support the wings once they are attached to the center section.
 Funds are needed just for the conservation and attachemnt of the wings.
 The original grant request for wing conservation and attachment was for $40,000, so our goal is raise at least $40,000 in additon to the Terry Coakley stand pledge.
-We are encouraged by a $5,000 leader gift in December of 2017 from another generous donor and a commitment by Zoukei-Mura Inc. - the SWS model company.
+We are encouraged by a commitment by Zoukei-Mura Inc. - the SWS model company to make a donation.